 Nevertheless, we must admit that we have an endemic problem that needs addressing.

 Penetrating head injuries occur with sharp objects forced into the head, such as knives and screwdrivers, both types of tools I have had to remove surgically and in the emergency room under urgent, life-saving circumstances.
+Depending on the cause and circumstances of your injury, you may be able to receive professional legal support from a group such as Batta Fulkerson, who are often there for people that have been on the end of serious personal injuries.
 Most commonly, though, are blunt traumas to the head of the victim.
 Penetrating knife injuries and gunshot wounds to the head we will leave for another day.

 Most depressed (and all open depressed) skull fractures require immediate intervention by the neurosurgeon.
 The trauma may also cause primary brain damage in the form of a cerebral contusion, or laceration (bruise or tearing of the brain respectively), or an expanding blood clot (hematoma) compressing the brain and causing further secondary injury.